- SPORT:

 “I feel so fortunate to be the first female American to accomplish this feat,” Nichols said.
 “It was only a matter of time before the amazing women of Team USA would check this off the list, and when the timing lined up for me to claim it, I felt incredibly special.”

-40-year-old Stephani Victor won one gold medals and two silver.
+40-year-old Stephani Victor won one gold medal and two silver.

-Para skier Stephani Victor was named the 2009 Paralympic Sportswoman of the Year by the U.S. Olympic Committee She followed that up – at age 40 – by winning the gold medal in the women’s super combined sitting and silver medals in the women’s slalom and giant slalom, where she finished second to U.S. teammate Alana Nichols in the latter race.
+Para skier Stephani Victor was named the 2009 Paralympic Sportswoman of the Year by the U.S. Olympic Committee.
+At Age 40, she followed that up by winning the gold medal in the women’s super combined sitting and silver medals in the women’s slalom and giant slalom, where she finished second to U.S. teammate Alana Nichols in the latter race.

 “I’m so excited for my teammate,” Victor said.
 “She skied an amazing first run and an even better second run.
 I’m proud to be up there with her and celebrate with her tonight.”